Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Distribution-dependent generalization guarantees

-\begin{proof}[Proof sketch] The theorem follows from proving that the class of all single-item lotteries $M_i$ is $\left(2\ell, \ell^2\right)$-delineable.
-We prove this by showing that the lottery the buyer chooses depends on ${\ell + 1 \choose 2}$ hyperplanes, one per pair of lotteries.
-Once the lottery is fixed, $\profit_{M_i} \left(\vec{v}\right)$ is a linear function. \end{proof}

-Finally, we prove lower bounds showing that one could not hope to prove the generalization guarantees implied by Theorems~\ref{thm:second_price_product} and \ref{thm:item_product} using pseudo-dimension alone. \begin{restatable}{theorem}{pdimLower} Let $\mathcal{M}$ and $\mathcal{M}'$ be the classes of anonymous and non-anonymous item-pricing mechanisms.
-Then $\pdim\left(\mathcal{M}\right) \geq m$ and $\pdim\left(\mathcal{M}'\right) \geq nm$.
-The same holds if $\mathcal{M}$ and $\mathcal{M}'$ are the classes of second-price auctions with anonymous and non-anonymous reserves. \end{restatable}
+We prove similar guarantees for menus of item lotteries (Lemma~\ref{lem:lottery_product}).
+Finally, we provide lower bounds showing that one could not prove the generalization guarantees implied by Lemmas~\ref{lem:second_price_product} and \ref{lem:item_product}---which do not depend on the number of items---using pseudo-dimension alone. \begin{restatable}{theorem}{pdimLower} Let $\pazocal{M}$ and $\pazocal{M}'$ be the classes of anonymous and non-anonymous item-pricing mechanisms.
+Then $\pdim\left(\pazocal{M}\right) \geq m$ and $\pdim\left(\pazocal{M}'\right) \geq nm$.
+The same holds if $\pazocal{M}$ and $\pazocal{M}'$ are the classes of second-price auctions with anonymous and non-anonymous reserves. \end{restatable}